 - 8.4.1.
 Combo Combo is a label for a static ability typically written as "Combo If [NAMES] was the last attack this combat chain, [EFFECTS]" where NAMES is a list of one or more names.
 (See Section 2.6 Name) - 8.4.2.
 Crush Crush is a label for a triggered-static ability typically written as "Crush When this deals 4 or more damage, [EFFECTS]." - 8.4.2a The Crush ability is conditional on an event that deals damage, not a hit-event.
 (See Rule 7.5.3) - 8.4.3.
 Reprise Reprise is a label for a resolution ability typically written as "Reprise If the defending hero has defended with a card from their hand this chain link, [EFFECTS]." - 8.4.3a The condition of a reprise ability effect is checked on resolution it does not retroactively generate effects if the condition is met after resolution. - 8.4.4.
 Channel Channel is a label for an ability typically written as "Channel [SUPERTYPE] At the beginning of your end phase, put a flow counter on this then destroy it unless you put a [SUPERTYPE] card from your pitch zone on the bottom of your deck for each flow counter on it." where SUPERTYPE is a supertype.
-(See Section 2.10 Supertypes)
+(See Section 2.10 Supertypes) - 8.4.5.

-- 8.4.5.
 Material Material is a label for an ability typically written as "Material While this is under a permanent, [EFFECTS]." - 8.4.6.
 Rupture Rupture is a label for an ability typically written as "Rupture If this is played [as / at] chain link 4 or higher, [EFFECTS]." - 8.4.7.
-Contract Contract is a label for a static ability and an inline-triggered ability typically written as "Contract You are contracted to [CONDITION].
+Contract Contract is a label for a static ability typically written as "Contract You are contracted to [CONDITION].
 Whenever you complete this contract, create a Silver token" where CONDITION is one or more contract conditions.
+(See Rule 8.5.39)

-(See Rule 8.5.38) - 8.4.8.
+- 8.4.8.
 Surge Surge is a label for a resolution or static ability typically written as "Surge If this deals N damage, [EFFECTS]." - 8.4.9.
 Solflare Solflare is a label for an ability typically written as "Solflare When this is charged to your hero's soul, [EFFECTS]." - 8.4.10.
-Unity Unity is a label for an ability typically written as "Unity When this defends together with a card from hand, [EFFECTS]."
+Unity Unity is a label for an ability typically written as "Unity When this defends together with a card from hand, [EFFECTS]." - 8.4.11.
+Evo Upgrade Evo Upgrade is a label for an ability typically written as "Evo Upgrade [EFFECTS] for each evo you have equipped" or "Evo Upgrade [EFFECTS] where X is the number of evos you have equipped." - 8.4.12.
+Galvanize Galvanize is a label for an ability typically written as "Galvanize When this defends, you may destroy an item you control.
+If you do, [EFFECTS]" - 8.4.13.
+Tower Tower is a label for an ability typically written as "Tower If this has 13 or more {p}, [EFFECTS]"